Proudly LGBTQ+ Experts and Welcoming to All Travelers

 Some people become fixated on Fiji’s pre-contact archaeology, obtaining research permits to participate in excavations of Lapita pottery sites or ancient fortified villages that predate European arrival by over 3,000 years.

 Getting to Fiji requires flying to Nadi International Airport (NAN), the country’s main international gateway located on the west coast of Viti Levu.
-Direct flights are available from major Pacific Rim cities including Los Angeles, San Francisco, Vancouver, Auckland, Sydney, Brisbane, Tokyo, and Seoul, with flight times ranging from 4 hours from New Zealand to 10+ hours from North America.
+Direct flights are available from major Pacific Rim cities, including Los Angeles, San Francisco, Vancouver, Auckland, Sydney, Brisbane, Tokyo, and Seoul, with flight times ranging from 4 hours from New Zealand to 10+ hours from North America.

 Fiji Airways serves as the national carrier offering the most comprehensive route network, while other airlines like Virgin Australia, Jetstar, Air New Zealand, and seasonal carriers provide additional options.
 From Europe, Africa, or Asia, travelers typically connect through Australia, New Zealand, Japan, or the US West Coast, making the total journey time 15-24 hours depending on routing and layover duration.